sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 Clear and concise, right?
 Also easy to test!
 No need to think of anything else, all is "contained".

-What does it bring on the table compared to simple functions?
+What does it bring on the table compared to a function?
 Ouch...

 ```scala
 val head: String => (String, Char) = s => (s.tail, s.head)